-Reservation Divide Trail #98 to Ch-paa-qn Peak is a 7.2 mile moderately trafficked out and back trail located near Missoula, MT that features beautiful wild flowers and is rated as moderate.
+Reservation Divide Trail #98 to Ch-paa-qn Peak is a 7.2 mile moderately trafficked out and back trail located near Missoula, Montana that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from June until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash